MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/ns-winnt-claim_security_attribute_v1.md

 ## -remarks

-The field value type suggests that the value can be an Octet string or a SID.
-However the <a href="https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/252d7e10-eaf8-44e9-8b8d-205b384f5782">Directory Services documentation for claims entries</a> specifies that effective possible data types for claims are only Int64, UInt64, UnicodeString and Boolean.
+The field value type indicates that the value can be an octet string or a SID.
+However, the [Directory Services documentation for claims entries](/openspecs/windows_protocols/ms-adts/252d7e10-eaf8-44e9-8b8d-205b384f5782) specifies that effective possible data types for claims are limited to Int64, UInt64, UnicodeString, and Boolean.

 ## -see-also